FarmerJoe1337/amyntas/README.md

+# NOTE!
+Results may vary when attacking!
+It might peak at 40k rq/s and drop down to 2k rq/s, just so you know!

 # about
 This version is v3, because v1 and v2 are just too shitty to upload.
 I made this script to flex on my friends, thats it.
 This script is for volumetric layer 7 attacks, not for stealthy and powerfull attacks!